 But despite court rulings, the Trump administration policy is moving forward.
 Moody’s take is that the end justifies the means.

-“I am watching our Attorney General Pam Bondi, Attorney General Kristi Noem, Tom Homan work diligently every day, using the law to their advantage and making sure they’re removing people as fast as they can that could be a danger to American citizens,” she said.
+“I am watching our Attorney General Pam Bondi, Kristi Noem, Tom Homan work diligently every day, using the law to their advantage and making sure they’re removing people as fast as they can that could be a danger to American citizens,” she said.

 “It’s unprecedented.
-And again, I commend them for being aggressive, just as aggressive, in building back and fixing the security of this nation and removing people as Joe Biden was and his henchmen in breaking it down.”
+And again, I commend them for being aggressive, just as aggressive, in building back and fixing the security of this nation and removing people, as Joe Biden was and his henchmen in breaking it down.”

 Republicans, including Moody as Florida’s Attorney General, railed against the Biden administration’s penchant for executive action they framed as extralegal.